NatashaPredov/Project-2/README.md

 The three models are as follows:

-Model 1: Machine Learning model using PyeCarrot
+Model 1: Machine Learning model using PyCaret

 Model 2: Neural Network